ak-2485/NumFuzz/doc/README.md

 ### Running a Bean program

-Run the `InnerProduct` Bean program as follows: `cd examples; dune exec -- nfuzz InnerProduct.fz`.
+Run the `InnerProduct` Bean program as follows: `dune exec -- bean examples/InnerProduct.be`.

 In Bean, programs start with a list of input variables which may be *linear* or *discrete*.
 The sole linear input to `InnerProduct` is `v : (num, num)` and the sole discrete input is `u : (dnum, dnum)`.